Knight-Wu/articles/java IO.md

 events.
 This simple application will require only a few of these methods, so it will be sufficient to subclass ChannelInboundHandlerAdapter, which provides a default implementation of ChannelInboundHandler // 根据到来的事件, 应该选择channelInboundHandler, 或他的子类 ChannelInboundHandlerAdapter

+* echoClient
+The Echo client will
+1 Connect to the server
+2 Send one or more messages
+3 For each message, wait for and receive the same message back from the server 4 Close the connection